dpukhkaiev/BRISE2/K8s/README.md

 ## Using Kubernetes
 To deploy BRISE onto the Kubernetes cluster you can either use our cluster or create your own.

-Generally, you should use `init.sh` with mode `k8s`, and pick which service you want to run.
+Generally, you should use `brise.sh` with mode `k8s`, and pick which service you want to run.

 Under the hood, the script builds images for specified services, pushes them to specified `docker-hub` (should be local to protect private info) and builds relevant `k8s services` (the orchestrator decides where to